jdevfullstack/github-stats-guide/README.md

 ## Contributed To
-The `Contributed To` component as part of the computation is when you create pull requests and were merged to the `main` branch.
+The `Contributed To` component as part of the computation is when you create pull requests and are merged to the `main` branch.

 It's not always about submitting proposed changes in a code base,